sreenijanarayanaa/Git_Commands/README.md

 That’s where the git remote command comes in.

 ## 4. git remote

+`It is a reference to the repository hosted on the server`

 Using git remote, you can add, view, or remove remote connections.
 Remote repository can be hosted anywhere like GitHub, GitLab, Bitbucket, or even your own server.

 To check if your project already has any remotes configured, run: